openhab/openhab-docs/configuration/index.md

 While there's no full scale starter and migration tutorials available yet, see the [recording of the recent 2020 openHAB virtual meetup](https://www.youtube.com/watch?v=pwZ8AOwRDEk) for a tour of the new Main UI (starting at 26:26).

-::: tip Important changes for OH2 users<br>
+::: tip Important changes for openHAB 2 users<br>
 PaperUI and HABmin are no longer supported, they are replaced by the new Main UI.
 It also provides flexible charting now so you won't require Grafana or a similar external tool any more.<br>
 v1 bindings are no longer available.
 The expire binding's functionality is now part of the core (item configuration stays the same).<br>